eduardolbruno/chess_react_native/README.md

-# chess_react_native
-Chessboard in React Native! - Chessable Assessment
+# chess_react_native: Chessboard in React Native!  😊  - Chessable Assessment
 Based on React Native + Expo

 - only renders the board as a separate component